kris701/SudokuSolver/README.md

 This project is also available as a dotnet tool on the [NuGet Package Manager](https://www.nuget.org/packages/SudokuSolver).

-Then you can install it by writing �dotnet tool install SudokuSolver� and use it as follows:
+Then you can install it by writing `dotnet tool install SudokuSolver` and use it as follows:

 `sudokusolver --board {BOARD} --solver {SOLVER} --solution {SOLUTIONFILE}`